 Exclude Yourself

-| Get no settlement benefits but keep any right to file your own lawsuit or be part of any other lawsuit against OPIS concerning the Released Claims (as defined in the Settlement Agreement). | Postmarked by: April 9, 2026
+| Get no Settlement benefits from whichever of the Settlements from which you request exclusion but keep any right to file or continue to pursue your own lawsuit or be part of any other lawsuit against Settling Defendants concerning the Released Claims (as defined in the Settlement Agreements). | Postmarked by: August 7, 2026

 |

-Object | Write to the Court about why you do not like the Settlement. | Postmarked by: April 9, 2026 |
+Object | Write to the Court about why you do not like the Settlement(s). | Postmarked by: August 7, 2026 |

-Attend a Hearing | Ask to speak to the Court about the fairness of the Settlement. | Notice of Appearance by: April 9, 2026 |
+Attend a Hearing | Ask to speak to the Court about the fairness of the Settlement(s). | Notice of Appearance by: August 7, 2026 |

 Do Nothing

-| You will remain part of the Settlement and you may participate in any monetary distribution, which will happen later.
-The Settlement will resolve your claims against OPIS, and you will give up your rights to sue OPIS about the Released Claims (as defined in the Settlement Agreement).
+| You will remain part of the Settlement, and you may participate in any monetary distribution, which will happen later.
+The Settlements will resolve your claims against Settling Defendants, and you will give up your rights to sue or continue to sue Settling Defendants about the Released Claims (as defined in the Settlement Agreements).
 You will be bound by the judgment. | N/A |

 - These rights and options - and the deadlines to exercise them - are explained on this website.